 Dr. Lindblad completed his residency training in Internal Medicine at St. Vincent Hospital in Worcester, MA.
 He spent 13 years as a practicing Internist at Fallon Clinic where he was the Chair of the Department of Internal Medicine from 1993 to 1998.
 Additionally, he was the Medical Director at the Dartmouth-Hitchcock Medical Center and later the Cambridge Health Alliance before he founded Primary Physician Partners as President in 2003.
 Dr Lindblad retired from the practice in 2018, however he continues to manage the practice.

 Dr. Lindblad is an assistant professor at UMass Medical School and is actively involved in teaching medical students and residents at the Worcester Medical Center.

 Dr. Annie Abraham is a board certified internist with over 25 years experience in primary care medicine.
 Dr. Abraham retired in March 2017.
 She graduated from Christian Medical College, Vellore, India in 1970.
 After completing her residency at Illinois Masonic Medical Center, she worked in private practice for 11 years before moving to the Worcester area in 1988.
 She worked at Fallon Clinic until 2003 when she joined Primary Physician Partners in private practice.
 She is an assistant professor in medicine at UMass Medical School and is actively involved in teaching students and residents at the Worcester Medical Center.

 Dr. Abraham has a special interest in women’s health.
 She co-founded the Women’s Wellness Center as part of an educational and informative piece of the practice of medicine while at the Fallon Clinic.
 She was also instrumental in designing the programs and seminars that continue to promote wellness among the women of Worcester County.

-Dr. Magdalena Boelsterl is a board certified internist and the most recent addition to our practice.
+Dr. Magdalena Boelsterl is a board certified internist who joined our practice in 2012.
 She received her medical degree from the medical faculty of Technische University in Munich, Germany, in 2006.
 Subsequently she relocated to the United States and received a Master of Public Health degree from Yale University in New Haven, CT.
-After completing her Internal Medicine residency training at Yale New Haven Hospital, she briefly explored a pulmonary and critical care fellowship, before joining Primary Physician Partners in April 2012.
+After completing her Internal Medicine residency training at Yale New Haven Hospital, she briefly explored a pulmonary and critical care fellowship, before joining Primary Physician Partners.